Addy81/lrg_project/README.md

 - Fully labelled BED files and BED data rows for traceability and audit purposes.
 - Use of flags to allow integration within a pipeline or automated workflow.
 - User interface to allow simple use by staff with limited command line experience.

+---

 ## Planning & Design
 Ensuring that  software is developed according to best practice guidelines and testing is performed is essential when working in a clinical environment.
 Code that has not been written well, checked, reviewed and documented can pose a hazard to patient safety.
 Documentation availability, tracability, validation and verification are all important.
 These are also investigated by Laboratory accrediation body UKAS when assessing conformity with ISO15189 and so compliance is essential to ensure successful accreditation.
 The [ACGS Guidelines for Development and Validation of Software](http://www.acgs.uk.com/media/1025075/ngs_bioinformatics_bpg_final_version_2016.pdf) have also been followed.
 The application has been developed using the [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/) to ensure that code is clearly formatted and readable.
 Some development decisions were made after seeking feedback from potential users.
 For example, the option to include introns or not was created after speaking with a Clinical Scientist about whether that would be a useful feature.
 This shows how feedback is important to ensure that tools created are useful to the end user.

-### Compatability
+### Compatibility
 The application is compatible with Python 3 only.
 This decision was made as Python 2 will be unsupported in the near future.
 It has been tested on both macOS and ubuntu-based linux operating systems.
 The program does run on Windows 7 but complete compatibility has not been tested.

 ### Documentation